prcutler/the-bootloader/_drafts/trailer-script.md

 # Trailer Script

+## Working Draft
+### Version 1
+Paul: Hi, I’m Paul Cutler, host of The CircuitPython Show.

+Tod: And I’m Tod Kurt.
+Together we’ll be bringing you The Bootloader, where we each share a few things we found interesting.

+Paul: The interesting things might be a bit of news, sharing a cool project, or a product review.

+Tod: Search for The Bootloader in your favorite podcast app, find us on Twitter @thebootloader, or visit thebootloader.net for more information.

+## Version 2
+Paul: Hi, I’m Paul Cutler, host of The CircuitPython Show.

+Tod: And I’m Tod Kurt.
+Together we’ll be bringing you The Bootloader, where we each share a few things we found interesting.
+It might be a bit of news, sharing a cool project, or a product review.

+Paul: Search for The Bootloader in your favorite podcast app, find us on Twitter @thebootloader, or visit thebootloader.net for more information.

+## Drafts
 ## Version 1

 (Host 1) Welcome to The Bootloader!
 I'm Paul Cutler (or Tod) - and I'm Tod Kurt.